dlt-hub/dlt/docs/website/docs/dlt-ecosystem/visualizations/understanding-the-tables.md

 ## Versioned datasets

-When you use the `full_refresh` option, `dlt` creates a versioned dataset.
+When you set the `full_refresh` argument to `True` in `dlt.pipeline` call, dlt creates a versioned dataset.
 This means that each time you run the pipeline, the data is loaded into a new dataset (a new database schema).
 The dataset name is the same as the `dataset_name` you provided in the pipeline definition with a datetime-based suffix.